Sandy5433/note-taker/README.md

   - [Contributing](#contributing)
   - [Questions](#questions)
   ## Usage
   To use the application, simply click on the button "Get Started" on the main page to enter the application.
 Click on Note Title to give each note a title, then type in the corresponding details you wish to record.
 Once the note is completed, hit the Save icon on the top right corner of the page.
 This will save the input and display the note title on the left hand side as a list.
 You can add more notes by clicking on the + icon on the top right corner.
 To retrieve the contents of the note, click on the note title displayed on the left hand side list, the contents of the notes will then display in the main middle section of the page.
+Delete the notes by clicking on the bin icon of the corresponding note you wish to remove.

   ## Contributing